timniederhausen/asio-extensions/doc/index.md

 ## List of features

-* The @ref asioext::file_handle class which simply wraps the current platform's native file handle and provides support for Asio's `*Stream` concepts on top of it.
+* @ref asioext::file_handle A simple wrapper for native file handles that supports Asio's `*Stream` concepts.